nats-io/nats-architecture-and-design/adr/ADR-32.md

 ### PING

-Returns the following schema (the standard response fields)
+Returns the following JSON (the standard response fields)

 ```typescript
 {